VoidOne-App/VoidOne/README.md

 appmanifest_*.acf

-The scanner currently looks for Steam installations in platform-specific locations.
+The scanner looks for Steam installations in platform-specific locations.

-On Windows it checks the conventional Steam installation path.
+On Windows, it checks the conventional Steam installation path.

-On Linux it includes both:
+On Linux, it includes:

 ~/.local/share/Steam